-Soldier who lost four limbs has double-arm transplant (Update)January 28th, 2013 by Marilynn Marchione in Surgery /
+Soldier who lost four limbs has double-arm transplant (Update)January 28, 2013 by Marilynn Marchione in Medicine & Health / Surgery

 The first U.S. soldier to survive after losing all four limbs in the Iraq war has received a double-arm transplant.

 Brendan Marrocco had the operation on Dec.
 18 at Johns Hopkins Hospital in Baltimore, his father said Monday.
 The 26-year-old Marrocco was injured by a roadside bomb in 2009.

 Those new arms "already move a little," Marrocco tweeted a month after the operation.

 He also received bone marrow from the same dead donor who supplied his new arms.
 That novel approach is aimed at helping his body accept the new limbs with minimal medication to prevent rejection.

 The military is sponsoring operations like these to help wounded troops.
 About 300 have lost arms or hands in the wars.